-COJONES: 33 Phrases With The Most Important Word in Spain
+COJONES: 33 Phrases With the Most Important Spanish Slang Word in Spain

 According to the Royal Spanish Academy a cojón is a testicle and cojones is an interjection used to express diverse moods, especially surprise, something odd or anger.
 This a polite way of translating cojones.
 The Real World Spanish translation is a guy’s nuts or balls.